Taoist meditation: Xingqi jade inscription

 Breathe deeply, then it will collect.

 When it is collected, it will expand.

 When it expands, it will descend.

 When it descends, it will become stable.

 When it is stable, it will be regular.

 When it is regular, it will sprout.

 When it sprouts, it will grow.

 When it grows, it will recede.

 When it recedes, it will become heavenly.

 The dynamism of Heaven is revealed in the ascending;

 The dynamism of Earth is revealed in the descending.

 Follow this and you will live; oppose it and you will die.

-Practicing this series of exhalation and inhalation patterns, one becomes directly aware of the "dynamisms of Heaven and Earth" through ascending and descending breath.
-Tianji 天機, translated "dynamism of Heaven", also occurs in the Zhuangzi (6), as "natural reserves" in "Those whose desires are deep-seated will have shallow natural reserves".Roth notes the final line's contrasting verbs, xun 訓 "follow; accord with" and ni 逆 "oppose; resist", were similarly used in the (168 BCE) Huangdi Sijing Yin-yang silk manuscripts.
+Practicing this series of exhalation and inhalation patterns, one becomes directly aware of the "dynamisms of Heaven and Earth" through ascending and descending the breath through the Chong Mai Meridian, directly affecting the Nao network (Brain and spinal cord) Tianji 天機, translated "dynamism of Heaven", also occurs in the Zhuangzi (6), as "natural reserves" in "Those whose desires are deep-seated will have shallow natural reserves".Roth notes the final line's contrasting verbs, xun 訓 "follow; accord with" and ni 逆 "oppose; resist", were similarly used in the (168 BCE) Huangdi Sijing Yin-yang silk manuscripts.